 Gudrun Ensslin was found hanging in her cell in the manner of Ulrike Meinhoff, throttled not with bath towels but a far more lethal wire flex despite having earlier declared that she would never take her own life.

-Andreas Baader was supposedly in possession of a gun that had been smuggled into the prison but rather than try and escape with it as would have been in character for a man who saw himself as a romantic hero he instead put it to the back of his neck, not an easy thing to do, and shoot himself.
-In fact, multiple shots were later found to have been fired in his cell but whether or not he had been responsible for them remains a matter of conjecture.
-He certainly had powder burns on his hand, his right hand – but why, when he was left handed.
+Andreas Baader was supposedly in possession of a gun that had been smuggled into the prison but rather than try and escape with it as would have been in character for a man who saw himself as a romantic hero, he instead put it to the back of his neck, not an easy thing to do, and shoot himself.
+In fact, multiple shots were later found to have been fired in his cell but whether he had been responsible for them remains a matter of conjecture.
+He certainly had powder burns on his hand, his right hand – but why, when he was left-handed.